silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 <div class="two_cols" markdown="1">
 The drive from Schweinfurt to Ramstein would normally take approximately 3 hours, but we needed at least five, possibly more, because of *major* traffic jams around the Air Force base.
 Like the day before, I had slept most of the time during the drive.
-My brother, who later told me, he didn't sleep so well, occupied the front seat next to my dad, so I had all the backseats of our comfortable series 5 BMW for myself - nice and spacey enough for a good sleep.
+My brother, who later told me, he didn't sleep so well, occupied the front seat next to my dad, so I had all the back seats of our comfortable series 5 BMW for myself - nice and spacey enough for a good sleep.
 {:dc}

 The Flugtag was a huge event with more than 200.000 spectators expected and probably about 300.000